dmanzanoa/ar-object-rendering/README.md

 ## Overview
 Given a background photograph, a transparent object image (with an alpha channel) and the object's real‑world height (in metres), the renderer computes the appropriate size of the object in pixels based on camera parameters (focal length, sensor size, camera height and distance to the ground).
 It then pastes the object onto the background at a specified ground‑plane location, handling alpha blending.

-The implementation follows the geometry described in the project brief from the COMP90086 assignment: the camera is 1.6 m above the ground, has a focal length of 15 mm, a 36×24 mm sensor, and looks straight ahead parallel to the ground plane【576728121702493†L37-L76】.
+The camera is 1.6 m above the ground, has a focal length of 15 mm, a 36×24 mm sensor, and looks straight ahead parallel to the ground plane

 ## Repository structure
 | File | Description |